News

 Psychiatric issues in postpartum need to be appropriately identified and addressed, Deb York, MSN, PMHNP-BC, APRN, CCRA, told attendees at the Southern California Psychiatry Conference in Huntington Beach, California.1

-Fortunately, for postpartum depression, there are now 2 treatments that have been approved by the US Food and Drug Administration for postpartum depression, York said in an interview.
-Brexanolone (Zulresso) was the first approved agent for postpartum depression, and it is administered intravenously over a period of 60 hours.2 Zuranolone (Zurzuvae) is the first oral medication for this indication.3
+Fortunately, for postpartum depression, there is now a treatment that has been approved by the US Food and Drug Administration for postpartum depression, York said in an interview.
+Brexanolone (Zulresso) was the first approved agent for postpartum depression; it was administered intravenously over a period of 60 hours.2 This agent has since been discontinued and the FDA withdrew approval in early 2025.
+Currently, zuranolone (Zurzuvae) is the only approved agent, and was the first oral medication for this indication.3

 York, who also is the director of clinical research and development at Mountain Mind, coaches positivity and patience to her patients.
 “Our world is so instant, and [it is important] to be able to take this time to be with self, be with baby, and just to take that time to enjoy this incredible experience of creating life.”